mrotaru/data/javascript-prototypes/index.md

 JavaScript is a prototype-based language, thus it should come as no surprise that a good grasp of how prototypes work is essential to any serious JavaScript developer.
-I've struggled with it, until I read [Jeremy Kyle's book](https://github.com/getify/You-Dont-Know-JS/blob/master/this%20%26%20object%20prototypes/ch5.md) on the subject, which I cannot recommend enough.
+I've struggled with it, until I read [Kyle Simpson's book](https://github.com/getify/You-Dont-Know-JS/blob/master/this%20%26%20object%20prototypes/ch5.md) on the subject, which I cannot recommend enough.
 I wrote this post to solidify my understanding; "if you can't explain it, you don't understand